paulo-ssantos/mindflux/README.md

 The backend of the Mindflux system is the backbone that handles data processing and ensures seamless communication between the database and the frontend.
 It plays a crucial role in providing a robust and efficient knowledge management solution.

 ### Frontend Development
-Focusing on the backend development, we use the framework for Vue.Js, Nuxt.Js with PrimeVue.
+Focusing on the frontend development, we use the framework for Vue.Js, Nuxt.Js with PrimeVue.
 With this, we take advantage of several facilities, such as:

 - Automatic route mapping.
 - Componetization of interfaces.